csc302-distributed-suffering/parajuniper-project-2/documentation/milestones.md

     - Script for docker install and setting up docker image
     - CI set up for repo
   - Viktar
-    - front end page
+    - Setup REact front end
-    - Server
+    - Setup backend server and connect it to frontend

 ## Milestone 2: Rough Implementation